FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 1.rst

 7. If you break it, simply reload by going back to the start of step 6.

-8. If you click on one of the *Element* cells, the map will move to that cell.
+8. If you click on one of the Element cells, the map will move to that cell.

-9. If you click on a *Row*, it will not move to the cell.
+9. If you click on a Row, it will not move to the cell.

 10. Close the form when you are sated.